reuniware/JCSPatterns_MT4_Bot/README.md

 # JCSPatterns_MT4_Bot
 Experimental and simple robot for Metatrader 4

+This is intended to be used as a base for development of a Metatrader 4 bot (even if it works as is).

 This is a Metatrader 4 experimental bot that I coded while freestyling around detection of Bullish Engulfing Patterns (in french : Avalements Haussiers).

 This robot only detect bulling engulfing patterns.